fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 ```

 (The operation is called `linearize.forest` because it takes in
-input multiple tree roots, thus linearizing a forest of trees
+input multiple tree roots — e.g., `linearize.forest(a, b, c)` — thus
-embedded into the DAG.)
+linearizing a forest of trees embedded into the DAG.)

 This is the output that we get: